Why Mandating Coverage For Preexisting Conditions Is Morally Wrong

 My article dealt with the ethics of mandating coverage.
 It did not deal with the economics of it, nor did it offer solutions.

 There are (and have been) ways to provide care to people with preexisting conditions without forcing punishment on the innocent.
 There will always be tragic cases.
 We do not live in utopia.
 But let’s consider a system that minimizes the tragic cases, and to the best that is humanly possible, deals with tragic cases (on case by case basis) in a non-coercive way.
 A blunt/one-size-fits all “fix” destroys incentives for improvement and treats a diverse range of challenges as if they are all the same.
-I recommend that you read The Voluntary City: Choice, Community, and Civil Society
+I recommend that you read The Voluntary City: Choice, Community, and Civil Society which contains historical examples of solutions to this type of problem.

 For a reading list on the economics of health care, I suggest you check this out.